Here it is, my list of the Top 5 Yarra Valley Wedding Venues for 2019.

 What could be a nicer backdrop for a ceremony than a sweeping vineyard vista just one hour from Melbourne?

-You may have been sold on the destination already just from the idea of having your ceremony among the grapevines.
+You may have been sold on the destination already just from the idea of having your ceremony among the grapevines and giving your guests an unforgettable weekend away.

 There are still many venues within the Yarra Valley to choose from with differing size requirements, budgets, indoor/outdoor options and customisation flexibility.